stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 ## Proposed Solution
 To address these shortcomings, this proposal calls for three fundamental changes to the way Stacks works.
 - **Fast blocks:** The time taken for a user-submitted transaction to be mined within a block (and thus confirmed) will now take on the order of seconds, instead of tens of minutes.
 This is achieved by separating block production from cryptographic sortitions -- a winning miner may produce many blocks between two subsequent sortitions.
-- **Bitcoin finality:** Once a transaction is confirmed, reversing it is at least as hard as reversing a Bitcoin transaction.
+- **Bitcoin finality\*:** Once a transaction is confirmed, reversing it is at least as hard as reversing a Bitcoin transaction.
 The Stacks blockchain no longer forks on its own.
 - **Bitcoin Miner MEV Resistance:** This proposal alters the sortition algorithm to ensure that Bitcoin miners do not have an advantage as Stacks miners.
 They must spend competitive amounts of Bitcoin currency to have a chance of earning STX.

+\* In the protocol described in this SIP, a transaction on the Stacks blockchain has Bitcoin finality (that is, it is anchored to a Bitcoin block) after two tenure changes build upon the tenure that produced a block containing that transaction.
+The wall-clock time between a transaction being included in the Stacks blockchain and achieving Bitcoin finality is strictly less than it takes on the Bitcoin blockchain because a Stacks transaction can be broadcast and included within the duration of a single tenure but a Bitcoin transaction can only be included within a single block and must be broadcast before that block is produced.

 ## Design
 To achieve these goals this proposal makes the following changes to the Stacks protocol: